Home Search Gallery How-To Books Links Workshops About Contact

 What About FX Lenses?

-Should you hoard old FX lenses in speculation that they might become more expensive used if an affordable FX camera arrives?
+Should you hoard old FX lenses in speculation that they might become more valuable if an affordable FX camera arrives?

 No way!
 Are you really going to invest in yesterday's technology today in anticipation of tomorrow?